Indigenous and queer resources for Google and online environments.

 Want to learn more?

-Browse our resource library to learn tips and ticks to keep yourself and data safe online!
+Browse these resources to learn tips and tricks to keep yourself and data safe online!

 “Indigenous peoples have the right to the dignity and diversity of their cultures, traditions, histories, and aspirations which shall be appropriately reflected in education and public information.”